rurban/gsl/doc/linalg.rst

 where :math:`c_1` is the first :math:`N` elements of :math:`Q^T b`.
 If :math:`A` is rank deficient, see :ref:`linalg-qrpt` and :ref:`linalg-cod`.

+GSL offers two interfaces for the :math:`QR` decomposition.
+The first proceeds by zeroing out columns below the diagonal of :math:`A`, one column at a time using Householder transforms.
+In this method, the factor :math:`Q` is represented as a product of Householder reflectors:

+.. math:: Q = H_n \cdots H_2 H_1

+where each :math:`H_i = I - \tau_i v_i v_i^T` for a scalar :math:`\tau_i` and column vector
+:math:`v_i`.
+In this method, functions which compute the full matrix :math:`Q` or apply :math:`Q^T` to a right hand side vector operate by applying the Householder matrices one at a time using Level 2 BLAS.

+The second interface is based on a Level 3 BLAS block recursive algorithm developed by Elmroth and Gustavson.
+In this case, :math:`Q` is written in block form as

+.. math:: Q = I - V T V^T

+where :math:`V` is an :math:`M`-by-:math:`N` matrix of the column vectors :math:`v_i` and :math:`T` is an :math:`N`-by-:math:`N` upper triangular matrix, whose diagonal elements are the :math:`\tau_i`.
+Computing the full :math:`T`, while requiring more flops than the Level 2 approach, offers the advantage that all standard operations can take advantage of cache efficient Level 3 BLAS operations, and so this method often performs far better than the Level 2 approach.
+The functions for the recursive block algorithm have a :code:`_r` suffix, and it is recommended to use this interface for performance critical applications.

 .. function:: int gsl_linalg_QR_decomp (gsl_matrix * A, gsl_vector * tau)

    This function factorizes the :math:`M`-by-:math:`N` matrix :data:`A` into